 Situated in the north-eastern part of the Mediterranean Sea and to the south of Turkey, Cyprus is the largest island in the eastern Mediterranean as well as being the third smallest country in the EU, after Malta and Luxembourg.
 Cyprus joined the EU as a de facto divided island but the whole of Cyprus is EU territory.
 Turkish Cypriots are EU citizens as they are citizens of an EU country - the Republic of Cyprus - even if they live in a part of Cyprus not under government control.

-Cyprus’s main export partners are Greece, the UK and Israel, while its main import partners are Greece, Israel and the UK.
+Cyprus’s main export partners are Greece, Ireland and the UK, while its main import partners are Greece, the UK and Italy.

 9 251 km²

 Euro.
 Member of the eurozone since 1 January 2008